Your area Not set — showing everywhere

 Partial

-The need for a dedicated event coordinator to manage facility bookings and mitigate disruptions to town business.
+The need for a dedicated event coordinator to manage facility bookings and mitigate disruptions to daily town operations.

 Board response

-The board suggested looking for a volunteer in the interim and discussed the possibility of adding a paid position during next year's budget cycle.
+The board suggested looking for a volunteer for now and discussed the possibility of adding a position to the budget during next year's budget cycle.

-The board acknowledged the problem and provided interim solutions (volunteers/email updates), but did not immediately hire a coordinator, instead deferring the paid position to budget discussions.
+The board acknowledged the issue and provided immediate suggestions (volunteers, email updates), but did not immediately hire a coordinator, deferring the permanent solution to future budget discussions.

 Unidentified speaker